RobSero/search-and-play/README.md

 <img src="src/assets/home-page-site.png" alt="home-page-site"/>

-Initially we both worked on the home page as we wanted to get the Axios requests set up first and so we used VSCode livesharing so we could both type the code on the same file at the same time (as we were both working remotely).
+Initially we both worked on the home page as we wanted to get the Axios requests set up first and so we used VSCode live-sharing so we could both type the code on the same file at the same time (as we were both working remotely).

-The home page consistented of two main elements: Search bar and a selection of random album covers.
+The home page consisted of two main elements: Search bar and a selection of random album covers.
 Upon mount, the album covers were consumed from the iTunes API with a get request and then mapped out in the component.

     export const getAllSongs = (term, attribute) => {
       if (attribute === 'Any') {